PROGRAM

 Lawrence Loh received his Artist Diploma in Orchestral Conducting from Yale, his Masters in Choral Conducting from Indiana University and his Bachelor of Arts from the University of Rochester.
 Lawrence Loh was born in southern California of Korean parentage and raised in Carlisle, Pennsylvania.
 He and his wife Jennifer have a son, Charlie, and a daughter, Hilary.
 Follow him on instagram @conductorlarryloh or Facebook at @lawrencelohconductor or visit his website, www.lawrenceloh.com

-Stefan Jackiw is one of America’s foremost violinists, captivating audiences with playing that combines poetry and purity with an impeccable technique.
-Hailed for playing of “uncommon musical substance” that is “striking for its intelligence and sensitivity” (Boston Globe), Jackiw has appeared as soloist with the Boston, Chicago, Cleveland, ...
+Stefan Jackiw is one of America’s foremost violinists, captivating audiences with playing that combines poetry and purity with impeccable technique.
+Hailed for playing of “uncommon musical substance” that is “striking for its intelligence and sensitivity” (Boston Globe), Jackiw has appeared as a soloist with the Boston, ...

-Born to physicist parents of Korean and German descent, Stefan Jackiw began playing the violin at the age of four.
+Born to physicist parents of Korean and Ukrainian descent, Stefan Jackiw began playing the violin at the age of four.
 His teachers have included Zinaida Gilels, Michèle Auclair, and Donald Weilerstein.
 He holds a Bachelor of Arts from Harvard University, as well as an Artist Diploma from the New England Conservatory, and is the recipient of a prestigious Avery Fisher Career Grant.
-Jackiw plays a violin made in 1750 in Milan by G.B.
-Guadagnini, on generous loan from a private collection.
+Jackiw plays a violin made by Domenico Montagnana “ex.
+Rossi” c.
+1730, generously loaned by a private foundation.
 He lives in New York City.